Osmoderma eremita

 Osmoderma eremita, the hermit beetle or Russian leather beetle, is a species of European beetle in the family Scarabaeidae.
-Adults reach between 28 and 32 mm in length.
+Adults measure between 21 and 32 mm in length.

-Distribution
+Distribution and taxonomy

-Osmoderma eremita can be found everywhere in Europe, except for the United Kingdom, Iceland, Ireland, Malta, Portugal, and San Marino.
+Osmoderma eremita, when defined as distinct from the closely related Osmoderma barnabita, O. cristinae, O. italica, and O. lassallei, occurs in central and western Europe, from northern Spain and northern Italy northward to southern Sweden and eastern Germany.
+When interpreted more broadly, as including O. cristinae and O. lassallei as subspecies, it is distributed in much of Europe.

 Larvae

 The larvae develop in hollow trees.
 Oak is the preferred kind of tree, but the larvae may develop in any tree species with suitable hollows.
 Due to extensive scientific research, O. eremita is the most well known insect species associated with ancient or hollow trees.
 For instance, research has addressed the beetles' dispersal biology, population dynamics, and chemical communication.
 Trained conservation detection dogs are being used in monitoring larvae in Italy.

 Conservation status

 Due to habitat loss and fragmentation, the species has decreased all over its distribution range.
 For this reason the species is protected in most European countries, and has been given the highest priority according to the EU's Habitats Directive.
+LIFE's projects in Poodří, Czech Republic and Gipuzkoa, Spain, led by Arnika, Ostrava University and Aranzadi Science Society, aimed at expanding the habitat of this endangered species.